A discretization scheme for path-dependent FBSDEs and PDEs

-\textbf{Acknowledgement.}\\ Hyungbin Park was supported by Research Resettlement Fund for the new faculty of Seoul National University.
-Hyungbin Park was also supported by the National Research Foundation of Korea (NRF) grants funded by the Ministry of Science and ICT (No. 2021R1C1C1011675 and No. 2022R1A5A6000840).
+\textbf{Acknowledgement.} Hyungbin Park was supported by the National Research Foundation of Korea (NRF) grants funded by the Ministry of Science and ICT (No. 2021R1C1C1011675 and No. 2022R1A5A6000840).
 Financial support from the Institute for Research in Finance and Economics of Seoul National University is gratefully acknowledged.